Galina Brok-Beltsova: World War II

 In 1941, as Moscow was being bombed by Nazi aircraft, 16-year-old Brok-Beltsova volunteered to join her country's defense.
-Along with approximately hundreds of other volunteers who were accepted into the women's aviation group founded by Raskova, she was evacuated east to Samara, where they lived in primitive conditions and underwent further flight training.
+Along with hundreds of other volunteers who were accepted into the women's aviation group founded by Raskova, she was evacuated east to Samara, where they lived in primitive conditions and underwent further flight training.
 In 1943 she was chosen for retraining on the Petlyakov Pe-2 dive bomber.

 On 23 June 1944, by then a member of the 125th Guards Bomber Aviation Regiment, she flew her first combat mission in the Belarusian campaign.
 Nominally requiring a three-person crew, the Pe-2 often flew with only two, requiring the navigator to also act as radio operator and bombardier.
 Along with pilot Antonina Bondareva-Spitsina, she flew thirty-six combat missions in total.

 Post-war

 After the war Brok-Beltsova married Georgy Beltsov, a fellow air force officer.
 She was intent on completing her education and earned a PhD in history from Moscow State University in 1960, taught at several universities, and was head of the Moscow Power Engineering Institute's history department until her retirement.
 She also worked at the KGB for some time.
 She and her husband had three children and remained married until Georgy's death in 2005.

-Brok-Beltsova is often honored at annual events commemorating Russia's role in World War II.
+Brok-Beltsova was often honored at annual events commemorating Russia's role in World War II.
 In 2020 she was invited to a brunch with Russian president Vladimir Putin to commemorate the 75th anniversary of the war's end.
-She is the last living member of the Soviet Union's three all-female air regiments.
+She was the last living member of the Soviet Union's three all-female air regiments.